remotephone/blog.rmtph.one/_posts/2020-01-20-My-AWS-Organization.md

 }
 ~~~

 The key statement is  `"aws:MultiFactorAuthPresent": "true"` which requires all requests to be authenticated with MFA.
 For console access, that means you used you 2nd factor to login.
 For CLI access, this means the only useful commands you can are STS GetSessionToken (and a handful of others).
-This uses long lived key and secret key to request temporary credentials that are then used to authenicate each API request.
+This uses long lived key and secret key to request temporary credentials that are then used to authenticate each API request.

 I wrote a [simple tool](https://github.com/remotephone/aws-learning/blob/master/aws-sts.py) that you can use to request temporary credentials.
 This automatically requests and updates your existing ~/.aws/credentials file so next time you authenticate, you are protected with MFA.
 This is what my credentials file looks like.
 After running an `aws configure`, I manually add the MFA token ARN to the file.